Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well: CONCLUSION

 \section{CONCLUSION}

 In summary, we have studied the stability of spin quantum dynamics for a SO coupled boson trapped in a driven non-Hermitian double well.
 By use of high-frequency approximation, the Floquet states and complex quasienergies of the system, as well as the non-Floquet states, have been obtained.
-We were surprised to find that when $\Omega$/$\omega$ is even, for the case where the bias field strength is zero, the spin dynamics of the system are stable across the entire parameter region, and the tunneling rate without spin flip is faster than that with spin flip.
-For the case where the bias field strength is not zero, the system's spin dynamics are unstable when the parameters lie on the boundary line of type I, but are stable when the parameters lie on the boundary line of type II and the continuous parts of the boundary lines of type III and type IV.
+We unexpectedly find that when $\Omega$/$\omega$ is even, for the case where the bias field strength is zero, the spin dynamics of the system are stable across the entire parameter region, and the quantum tunneling without spin-flipping is faster than that with spin-flipping.
+For the case where the bias field strength is not zero, the system's spin dynamics are unstable when the parameters lie on the discontinuous boundary line of type I and the discontinuous parts of the boundary lines of type III and type IV, but are stable when the parameters lie on the continuous boundary line of type II and the continuous parts of the boundary lines of type III and type IV.
+It is worth noting that when the parameters are chosen appropriately, the system can remain stable for arbitrary SO coupling strength, see figure 3(a).
 When $\Omega$/$\omega$ is odd, the SO coupling strength can only take integer values for the system's quantum dynamics to be stable if the bias field strength is zero.
 In this case, only non-spin-flipping stable tunneling can occur.
-Conversely, if the bias field strength is not zero, the SO coupling strength can only take integer or half-integer values for the system's spin dynamics to possibly be stable.
-These results expand the possibilities for controlling stable spin dynamics in a non-Hermitian SO coupled system.
+Conversely, if the bias field strength is not zero, the stability is achieved only when the SO coupling strength takes integer or half-integer values and all other parameters reside on the continuous boundary line of type II, see figure 5.
+These findings establish an adjustable parity-governed mechanism for stabilizing spin dynamics and expand the possibilities for controlling stable spin dynamics in a non-Hermitian SO coupled system.